jsarriaa/PHGv2Tools/README.md

 - #### Pangenome ranges evolution

 A pangenome store all variability from species that a single reference genome can not.
-However, as long as increasing the ammount of varieties included in a pangenome the growing slope breaks exponentially, showing a collapsed top.
-To plot how does this ranges storage in each species pangenome is usefull in order to optimize the ammount of data stored.
+However, as long as increasing the amount of varieties included in a pangenome the growing slope breaks exponentially, showing a collapsed top.
+To plot how does these ranges storage in each species pangenome is usefull in order to optimize the ammount of data stored.

 ``` range-pangenome-evolution``` is the function stacking one by one the haplotype files and plotting the number of ranges.
 Taking as arguments: